-Cooperatives should be the foundation for bringing high-quality Internet service to rural
+Cooperatives should be the foundation for bringing high-quality Internet service to rural America.

-America.
 Internet service from satellite, dial-up, and DSL is too slow and unreliable for modern applications.
 Small towns and farming communities need robust Internet service to support their local economies, educate themselves, and generally improve their quality of life.
 Cooperatives have quietly proved that they can build Fiber-to-the-Home networks that are capable of speeds greater than 1 Gigabit per second (1,000 Mbps).
-More than 140 cooperatives offer gigabit service to residents or businesses.
+More than 210 cooperatives offer gigabit service to residents or businesses.

 Urban and rural areas in the U.S. are defined based on population density calculations performed by the U.S. Census Bureau.
-Using the areas defined as rural and the latest FCC Form 477 data from June 2018, we found that 17 percent of people living in rural areas have access to fiber Internet service.
-31 percent of the fiber service available in rural areas is provided by rural cooperatives.
-Two things to understand about that number:
+Using the areas defined as rural and the latest FCC Form 477 data from June 2019, we found that 21 percent of people living in rural areas have access to fiber Internet service.
+30 percent of the fiber service available in rural areas is provided by rural cooperatives.
+There are two things to understand about that number:

-- The electric co-ops that are building are not reflected in the June 2018 data and it will be several years before the data catches up. - Only 3.1 million people live within the historical boundaries of telephone cooperatives and yet 56 percent of them could receive fiber Internet access from their co-op.
+- There are a number of electric co-ops that are building but not reflected in the June 2019 data and it will be several years before the data catches up. - 2.
+Only 3.8 million people live within the historical boundaries of telephone cooperatives and yet 62 percent of them could receive fiber Internet access from their co-op.